-Advantages of Associate Degrees
+Advantages of Associates Degrees

 From 1999 to 2009, the number of students completing associate degrees increased by more than 40 percent.
 Once perceived as second-tier, “night school” degrees, the 2-year credential is now experiencing a revival, thanks to dynamic, career-track programs and tailored offerings that serve growing numbers of adult and first-generation college students.
-As our nation looks to extend postsecondary studies to all citizens, the advantages of associate degrees can’t be ignored:
+As our nation looks to extend postsecondary studies to all citizens, the advantages of associates degrees can’t be ignored:

 Associates Degrees are Flexible.